Top Hong Kong beds for suits

 The curved Cosmopolitan Hotel clocks in at around 454 rooms, the lobby cutting a light, clean impression - though it tends to be packed and busy - with lots of beige marble and the odd chandelier.
 Good-sized deluxe racecourse-view rooms get an eyeful of the Happy Valley turf.

 Larger Family Rooms are something of a specialty here with two queen size beds, complimentary chips and snacks for typhoon tykes, and an elaborate pillow menu - pick from lavender scent or buckwheat and nine more choices - for exhausted parents.
 Expect a flat screen TV with DVD player, plain cream tones and an innovative "water bar" with an array of complimentary bottled water from distilled to mineral and sparkling.
 A great idea this.
 The narrow wooden desk is a tad cramped with two three-pin plug sockets in the wall just behind it.
-WiFi is free if you booked in online though a standard service fee of HK$12 per day applies.
 The compact toilet features kid toiletries including a small toothbrush kit, and a bathtub with hand shower.

 Why not go all the way and book into one of several theme suites for which this hotel is well known.
 Pick the OSIM Suite with massage chairs, or a 48sq m Ocean Park Suite (with tickets for two adults and one child to Ocean Park with limo transfers). stuffed toys galore, a Wii box for the young and restless, DVD cartoons, a small kitchenette (with microwave and faucet), and walls adorned with scrawled scribbles by children.
-Connoisseurs may opt for the SONY Suite with its 55-inch HD television, surround sound for hair-flattening power (though do keep the neighbours in mind), flat screen TV, SONY pod and SONY tablet with all the room gadgetry that you may need at hand.
+Connoisseurs may opt for the SONY Suite with its 55-inch HD television and surround sound.

 Langham Place Mongkok fun/ photo: Verghese